AkiraBrahe/BTX_ExpansionPack/README.md

 ² Ignores cover and acts like artillery with Swarm Ammo.
 </details>

-- The Sniper and Long Tom cannons both have a Loading Mechanism addon that works in the same way as the Artemis IV FCS.
-This addon allows the two massive weapons to be mounted on more 'Mechs.
+- All ballistic artillery requires an Artillery Loader addon.
+This addon allows the massive weapons to be mounted on a 'Mech.
+Only the Long Tom Artillery Piece is too large to fit on anything other than a vehicle.

 ### Faction Rosters
 - MegaMek-generated rarity tables replace the Xtol RAT tables for vehicles.
 This allows for a wider variety of combat vehicles for all factions, as well as more accurate vehicle rosters for the expanded 3025-3067 timeline.
 Some factions, like the Great Houses and Periphery States, also have an "elite" version of their vehicle table that favors A-rated units.